inno-devops-labs/F23-core-course-labs/app_python/README.md

 ## Testing

-After installing the application, go to the directory and run tests package using `pytest`
+After installing the application, go to the directory and run unit tests package using `pytest`

 ```
 python3 -m pytest
 ```

-Note that if your ping is higher than 2 minutes (which is highly unlikely) tests will always fail.
+Note that if your ping is higher than 2 minutes (which is highly unlikely) test for date and time will most likely fail.

 ## Docker